milvus-io/milvus/docs/design_docs/index_design.md

 Based on etcd service discovery, IndexCoord components, like other Milvus components, rely on etcd to implement service discovery.
 IndexCoord relies on the lease mechanism of etcd to sense the online and offline news of IndexNode.

-In addition to being used for service discovery, Milvus also uses etcd as a reliable meta storage, and writes all persistent status information to etcd.
+In addition to service discovery, Milvus also uses etcd as a reliable meta storage, and writes all persistent status information to etcd.
 The purpose is to restore a certain Milvus component to its original state after power off and restart.